AllenInstitute/cell_type_mapper/docs/output.md

 result_dict = json.load(open('path/to/result/file.json', 'rb'))
 ```

-The key-vale pairs of the resulting dict are
+The key-value pairs of the resulting dict are

 - `results`: the actual results of the mapping
 - `config`: a dict containing the config parameters for this mapping run